adamgoossens/vsphere-metal/README.md

 Brace yourself for a failure - once again, there's not enough capacity for the ESXi host.
 Let the playbook fail, then deprovision and start again with a different facility.

+## How much does this cost?

+Currently, as of July 2021, the prices for the environment are around $2 - $2.50 USD per hour.
+It takes at least an hour to provision.

+Best not to leave this running long term.